APARUPACHAKRABORTY/AparupaChakraborty/README.md

 <h3 align="center">A passionate frontend developer in India</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aparupachakraborty&label=Profile%20views&color=0e75b6&style=flat" alt="aparupachakraborty" /> </p>
+ Who Am I?

+I pursuing B.TECH  in Computer Science and Engineering from JIS College Of Engineering.
+Also have completed the Diploma Engineering in Computer Science And Technology from Gomati District Polytechnic,Tripura.
+I have a curiosity to explore and learn new things.
+I'm passionate about Web Development, Machine learning and AWS.

 - 🌱 I’m currently learning **Artificial Intelligence and Machine learning**